department-of-veterans-affairs/va.gov-team/teams/vsa/teams/sitewide-content/checklists/prepublishing-checklist.md

 - [ ] Check if the page has a new or updated alert.
 If so, publish the alert separately.

 ### Additional checks for translated articles
+- [ ] Share content ticket with bilingual copy editor to flag any changes that will need to be reflected on the translated versions of the page.
 - [ ] If we don't have updated translated versions, add the alert that links to the corresponding English page and lets users know that the translated pages aren't up to date.

 ### Additional checks for Resources and Support articles